-Spiral model is a combination of sequential and prototype model.
-This model is best used for large projects which involves continuous enhancements.
-There are specific activities which are done in one iteration (spiral) where the output is a small prototype of the large software.
-The same activities are then repeated for all the spirals till the entire software is build.
+The spiral model is a combination of sequential and prototype models.
+This model is best used for large projects which involve continuous enhancements.
+There are specific activities that are done in one iteration (spiral) where the output is a small prototype of the large software.
+The same activities are then repeated for all the spirals until the entire software is built.

-To explain in simpler terms, the steps involved in spiral model are:
+To explain in simpler terms, the steps involved in the spiral model are:

 A spiral model has 4 phases described below:

 - Evaluation phase.

 Activities which are performed in the spiral model phases are shown below:

 - Reviews and walkthroughs to streamline the requirements